 In a decisive blow against cybercrime infrastructure, international law enforcement has dismantled Tycoon 2FA, a sophisticated phishing-as-a-service (PhaaS) platform that specialized in circumventing multi-factor authentication protections.
-The takedown, coordinated by Europol and multiple technology vendors, has removed a critical tool from the cybercriminal arsenal that threatened millions of users worldwide.
+The takedown, coordinated by Europol and multiple technology vendors, has removed a critical tool from the cybercriminal arsenal that posed a significant threat to users worldwide.

 Background: The Rise of Phishing-as-a-Service